prash08484/prash08484/README.md

 ## About Me

 - 👀 I’m interested in Web Dev,Competitive Programming, AI-ML, Open-Source projects.
-- 🌱 I’m currently learning React, Python, machine learning.
+- 🌱 I’m currently learning Machine learning.
 - 💞️ I’m looking to collaborate on open-source, hackathons .
 - ⚡ ! !
 Have a 😄 good day 👋 ! !